contanpe/PSCI/Theory Roadmap and Abstract.md

 **Entropy Resolution**:
 Δ ≥ 0 ∀t > 0 → Matches 2nd law of thermodynamics via IRREVERSIBILITY.

+Todo: Expand on how phi comes from the Now.
+Expand on how phi uses now to create Euler through the pi representation. explain vortex mathematics.
+Elaborate on the origin of Frequency and Vibration.

 ### 5. **Novelty (κ) and Recursive Self-Knowledge**